Skip to main content

 Human annotation vs automated evals

+Use both together.
+They serve different purposes.
 Automated evals catch regressions at scale.
-Human annotations handle the cases machines can’t judge — and provide the ground truth to calibrate your automated scorers against.
+Human annotations handle the cases machines can’t judge, and they give you the ground truth to calibrate your automated scorers against.

 Score the same set of traces with both human reviewers and your LLM-as-judge eval.
 Compare the results to identify where your automated scorer disagrees with human judgment, then tune your eval prompt accordingly.